Advanced Origami Techniques: Challenging Folds and Designs

 3. Tessellations

 Tessellations are repeating patterns of shapes that fit together perfectly without any gaps or overlaps.
 In origami, tessellations involve folding a single sheet of paper to create intricate and repetitive geometric designs.
-This technique requires careful planning and precise folds to ensure that the patterns align seamlessly.
+Using specially textured tessellation paper helps the folds hold their shape and enhances the visual effect.

 Creating tessellations involves a combination of pleats, sinks, and intricate folds that result in beautiful and mesmerizing designs.
 The process of exploring and designing your own tessellations can be an exciting challenge, allowing you to experiment with different fold combinations and create unique patterns.